AM311/Cybersecurity_Report/home.md

 	 ![Response of the nmap request](https://raw.githubusercontent.com/AM311/Cybersecurity_Report/main/img/nmap_DC.png)

 2. **Ask the DC the list of accounts which do not require Kerberos pre-authentication**:
-As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication.
-Hopefully, we will find a Domain Administrator account using which we will be able to login to the
+As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a Domain Administrator account using which we will be able to login to the DC.

+For doing this, we run the following command:
-    `nmap -p 389 -T4 -A -v -Pn --script ldap-rootdse 10.0.2.0/24` where the **`-p`** option ==...ToDo...==
+    `nmap -p 389 -T4 -A -v -Pn --script ldap-rootdse 10.0.2.0/24`

+    where the **`-p`** option ==...ToDo...==

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noPreAuth.png?raw=true)

+	==DIMOSTRARE CHE QUELL'ACCOUNT PUÒ CONNETTERSI SOLO AL DNS (altrimenti basterebbe così!)==

  3. fd
  4. tt